godotengine/godot-docs/classes/class_xrserver.rst

 :ref:`TrackerType<enum_XRServer_TrackerType>` **TRACKER_HEAD** = ``1``

-The tracker tracks the location of the players head.
-This is usually a location centered between the players eyes.
+The tracker tracks the location of the player's head.
+This is usually a location centered between the player's eyes.
 Note that for handheld AR devices this can be the current location of the device.

 .. _class_XRServer_constant_TRACKER_CONTROLLER: